vulture2.14

 (see above).

-There's also a GitHub Action for Vulture.
+There's also a GitHub Action for Vulture and you can use Vulture programatically.
+For example:

 How does it work?